v-albi/stepik_selenium_page_object/README.md

-This repository will contain tests created using Page Object ModelS
+This repository will contain tests created using Page Object Model